Skip to main content

 Trusted by engineers and architects building complex systems

-EventCatalog, together with AsyncAPI and other specs, makes sure your architecture stays controlled, preventing it from spiraling into chaos
+EventCatalog, together with AsyncAPI and other specs, makes sure your architecture stays controlled, preventing it from spiraling into chaos.

 Fran Mendez